Abandoned & Little-Known Airfields:

 Closed during winter months.
 Runway not plowed."

-Jeffrey Geibel, CFII, said, "I flew out of it in the summer of 1982."
+Jeffrey Geibel, CFII, said of White Mountain Airport, "I flew out of it in the summer of 1982."

 The 1985 Flight Guide (courtesy of Chris Kennedy) depicted White Mountain Airport